 5. DeLonghi HMP1500 Mica Panel Heater

 Groom+Style’s final pick is the DeLonghi HMP1500 Mica heater – as mentioned above this type of heater provides a combination of convection and radiation.
-This mean the heater can provide an instant source of warmth (radiation) which slowly but efficiently warming up the room (convection).
+This means the heater can provide an instant source of warmth (radiation) while slowly but efficiently warming up the room (convection).